grafana/alloy/docs/sources/reference/components/remote.s3.md

 # remote.s3

 `remote.s3` exposes the string contents of a file located in [AWS S3](https://aws.amazon.com/s3/) to other components.
 The file will be polled for changes so that the most recent content is always available.

 The most common use of `remote.s3` is to load secrets from files.

 Multiple `remote.s3` components can be specified using different name labels.
 By default, [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) are used to authenticate against S3.
 The `key` and `secret` arguments inside `client` blocks can be used to provide custom authentication.

+{{< admonition type="note" >}}
-> **NOTE**: Other S3-compatible systems can be read  with `remote.s3` but may require specific
+Other S3-compatible systems can be read  with `remote.s3` but may require specific authentication environment variables.
-> authentication environment variables.
-There is no  guarantee that `remote.s3` will work with non-AWS S3
+There is no  guarantee that `remote.s3` will work with non-AWS S3 systems.
-> systems.
+{{< /admonition >}}

 ## Usage